Oregon USDA Loans – USDA Rural Development Loan

 Advantages of the USDA Rural Development Program

-- No Down Payment – What is possibly the single most well known benefit of a USDA loan is that they do not require any down payment.
+- No Down Payment – USDA loans do not require any down payment.

-- Finance Your Closing Costs – You can include the closing costs (loan origination, appraisal, upfront mortgage insurance, etc.) into the loan.
+- Finance Your Closing Costs – You can also include the closing costs in your loan.

 - Fixed Interest Rates – All USDA home loans are provided on a fixed mortgage rate.
 This means that the interest rate stays the same and does not adjust or fluctuate like they do with an adjustable rate mortgage (ARM), which can cause sudden spikes in rates and payments.